DanielSarmiento04/yolov9_inference/Readme.md

     pip install -r ./yolov9/requirements.txt
 ```

-3. Export the model, note the model can export in the follow format, See mor in the export script
+3. Export the model, note the model can export in the follow format, See more in the [export script](https://github.com/WongKinYiu/yolov9/blob/main/export.py)

     - PyTorch
     - TorchScript